CCMi-FIT/Citation-Robot/README.md

 Script using the [Semantic Scholar API](https://www.semanticscholar.org/product/api#Documentation) for making citations reports of papers.

+## Installation

+The Robot needs NodeJs >= 16 & NPM running on the machine.

+The installation & compilation is managed by the `install.sh` bash script.

 ## Usage

+The Robot is run by `npm run run`.

-The scripts takes `input/papers.json` file, which is supposed to be an array of Semantic Scholar paper IDs, such as:
+The Robot takes `input/papers.json` file, which is supposed to be an array of Semantic Scholar paper IDs, such as:

 ```json
 [